elfrucool/fapex/README.md

 This library brings to Salesforce Apex programming language the foundation of functional programming (FP).
 Although it's far from perfect (the author is neither Apex nor FP expert) I hope missing parts could be built on top of it.

-It is similar to other libraries like [apex-lambda](https://github.com/ipavlic/apex-lambda) and [R.apex](https://github.com/Click-to-Cloud/R.apex) but it tries to be more generic (not just for `SObject` type) and to use strictly functional programming principles (purity, referential transparency, good category theory)
+It is similar to other libraries like [apex-lambda](https://github.com/ipavlic/apex-lambda) and [R.apex](https://github.com/Click-to-Cloud/R.apex) (they are awesome, really), it tries to be more generic (not just for `SObject` type) and to use strictly functional programming principles (purity, referential transparency, good category theory, laziness)

 ## Installation